NEHA PATNAIK / ICELAND, TRAVEL TIPS / 1st DECEMBER, 2019

 BUDGET TIP 8: DO NOT FORGET YOUR VAT REFUND.
 If your purchase exceeds 12,000 ISK at any of the shops, get a VAT refund form and receipt signed from the shop.
 Hand this along with your credit card details at the VAT Refund counter of Keflavik airport to get your tax refund.

 So this was our detailed post on our Iceland travel budget for one week.
-I hope this information and all the budget tips help you in planning your own holiday to Iceland.
+As you have probably known by now, Iceland is not a cheap destination.
+But saving hard and making use of the tips listed here will help you make it to this bucket list place without going broke.
 Do you have any tips to share?
 Share your views in the comments!